thatwonguy/girlfriend_texter/README.md

 python main.py
 ```

-Note: if you want run in background
+Note: if you want to run in background and have results saved to a txt file, write the following in your bash terminal

 ```
 python main.py > pid.txt 2>&1 &